orvice/go-os/README.md

 ## What's it for?

 At a certain a scale there's a need for systems that manage identity, configuration, observability, state, etc.
-These are not core requirements for writing microservices but when you build a system with 20+ services or are architecting a system for production use within an organisation it becomes a requirement for software development and operational management.
+These are not core requirements for writing microservices but when building a system with 20+ services or are architecting a system for production use within an organisation it becomes a requirement for software development and operational management.